TaniaPodut/Amphibians/README.md

 - **Shadows**: Incorporated subtle shadows to card elements throughout the app to create depth and improve visual hierarchy.
 The addition of shadows helps to differentiate card components from the background and provides a more immersive user experience.

 - **Rounded Corners**: Updated the design by adding more rounded corners to card elements throughout the app.
 This softens the overall aesthetic, creates a more modern look, and contributes to a friendlier user interface.
 The increased roundness of the corners also enhances visual consistency and cohesion across the app's design.

+- **Animation**: Incorporated spring animation to provide interactive feedback to users when they interact with button element.
+The subtle bounce or stretch effect of spring animations adds a playful touch, making interactions feel more intuitive and responsive.

  ## My Testing Contributions